 Analytical questions: what does the urban variable bring to our analysis?
 How is it period specific?
 What is the relevant frame for understanding nationalism?

-Sources: how do we problematise as well as publicise and share the archives (in the broadest sense) that we use
+Sources: how do we problematise as well as publicise and share the archives (in the broadest sense) that we use?
+How might we pool lists of available archives to help each other in our research?

 Stephen Legg also provided some questions which were also taken up in discussion, covering:-